robohouse-delft/show-image-rs/README.md

 but you can process keyboard events from the created windows.

 ## Supported image types.
-It is the goal of the library to support as many different data types used to represent images.
+The library aims to support as many different data types used to represent images.
-To prevent dependency bloat and unreasonable compile times, feature flags can be used to enable support for third party libraries.
+To keep the dependency graph as small as possible, support for third party libraries must be enabled explicitly with feature flags.

 Currently, the following types are supported:
   * Tuples of binary data and an `ImageInfo`.
   * `image::DynamicImage` and `image::ImageBuffer` with the `image` feature.
   * `tch::Tensor` with the `tch` feature.

-If you think support for a specific data type is missing, feel free to send a PR or create an issue on GitHub.
+If you think support for a some data type is missing, feel free to send a PR or create an issue on GitHub.

-## Global context or manually created context.
-The library uses a `Context` object to manage an event loop running in a background thread.
-You can manually create such a context, or you can use the global functions `make_window` and `make_window_full`.
-These free functions will use a global context that is initialized when needed.

-Only one `Context` object can ever be created, so you can not mix the free functions with a manually created context.

 ## Keyboard events.
 You can handle keyboard events for windows.